Engee documentation

 0x75

-*A stream is a data abstraction that represents a sequence of bytes.
-A sequence can be read or written from or to sources.
+A stream is an abstraction of data, which is a sequence of bytes.
+The sequence can be read or written both from sources and in them.
 For example, text files, network connections, memory, etc. Streams can also be used to read data from a source (input) or write data to it (output).
 Use:

-• flush - will commit all records currently in the buffer to this stream.
+• flush — captures all the entries currently in the buffer in this stream.

-• close(stream) - closes the I/O stream.
-Executes flush in priority.
+• close(stream) — closes the input/output stream.
+Performs flush first of all.

-• closewrite(steam) - disables half-write of a full-duplex stream.
-Executes flush in priority.
+• closewrite(steam) — disables half of the recording of a full-duplex stream.
+Performs flush first of all.
 No more data will be written to the base file.
 This is not supported by all I/O types.

-You can execute cmd commands using the read function.
-For example, let’s create the date command (outputs the current date and time):
+You can execute cmd commands using the function read.
+For example, let’s create a command date (displays the current date and time):

 # creating a command that outputs the current date and time